Dogstudio/vagrant-dog/README.md

 > You must copy the source files and edit the JSON configuration.

-So, because we don't need to keep this project in GIT, we start to export source files in the project root folder.
+Because we don't need to keep this project in GIT, start by download the ZIP and extract the source files in the root folder.

-    git archive --remote #GIT_URL#/vagrantdog.git master | tar -x -C ./

-In the `vagrant`folder, we edit the configuration file `sample.json` (see below for details).
+In the `vagrant`folder, edit the configuration file `sample.json` (see below for details).

     vim vagrant/sample.json

-After that, we make a copy of this file in the root folder and rename it as `vagrant.json`.
+After that, make a copy of this file in the root folder and rename it as `vagrant.json`.

     cp vagrant/sample.json vagrant.json